Mikala Albertson MD

 I’ve been wondering lately…

 Maybe instead of feeling so paralyzed by the current circumstances of the world, I should stand up.
+Start moving my feet.
+Stop focusing all my time and attention on the people over which I have NO control and begin worrying about myself.

 What if we ALL did?

 What if we all stopped shouting so loudly at everyone else and just sat quietly for a while.
+In the pain.
+And what if we all looked waaaaaaay deep down inside ourselves…and started working there?

+The world IS broken.
 But we’re not powerless after all…

 Let’s start moving our feet.